 Methodology: How We Evaluated iPad Restaurant POS Systems

-We compared a dozen of the most popular iPad POS systems based on what’s important to independent restaurants.
-Each system was evaluated for the price, mobility and payment processing features, and front-of-house tools alongside back-of-house and back-office functionality.
-We also considered our retail and restaurant experts’ evaluations of each tool.
+I compared more than a dozen of the most popular iPad POS systems based on what’s important to independent restaurants.
+I evaluated each contender for the price, mobility, payment processing features, and front-of-house tools alongside back-of-house and back-office functionality.
+Finally, I considered other Fit Small Business retail and restaurant experts’ evaluations of each tool.

 Based on the above criteria, Lightspeed Restaurant is the best iPad restaurant POS.
 The software received the highest overall score according to our grading system for iPad restaurant POS software (4.36 out of 5).
-From our personal experience testing different POS software and working in and with small businesses that use POS systems every day, Lightspeed Restaurant is one of the top software we would personally recommend.
+From my personal experience testing different POS software and working in and with restaurants that use POS systems daily, Lightspeed Restaurant is one of the top software I would recommend.

 Click through the tabs below for our full evaluation criteria: